A Differential Perspective on Distributional Reinforcement Learning: Differential Distributional RL

 Importantly, with the aforementioned action selection rule, we retain the regular (non-distributional) Q-learning operator for the average-reward setting:

 As such, we can use existing results to establish that the convergence of the state-action value estimates implies that the average-reward converges to the optimal average-reward: \begin{theorem} Let \(\bar{r}_{\pi_t}\) denote the average-reward obtained when following policy \(\pi_t\), such that \(\pi_t\) is a greedy policy with respect to the state-action value estimates, \(Q_t(s, a)\), where \(s \in \mathcal{S}\) and \(a \in \mathcal{A}\).
 Also, let \(q^{*}\) denote the solution of the Bellman optimality equation \eqref{eq_avg_reward_5}.
-If assumption \ref{assumption_communicating} holds, and there exists a unique solution of \(q^{*}\) only up to a constant, then we have that if \(Q_t \to q^{*}\) a.s. as \(t \to \infty\), then \(\bar{r}_{\pi_t} \to \bar{r}*\) a.s. as \(t \to \infty\). \end{theorem} \begin{proof} This follows directly from Theorem 8.5.5 of \citet{Puterman1994-dq}.
-In particular, we have that:
+If a communicating or equivalent assumption holds, such that there exists a unique \(q^{*}\) up to an additive constant, then we have that if \(Q_t \to q^{*}\) a.s. as \(t \to \infty\), then \(\bar{r}_{\pi_t} \to \bar{r}*\) a.s. as \(t \to \infty\). \end{theorem} \begin{proof} We adopt the proof technique used in \citet{Wan2021-re} to prove a similar result.
+In particular, the desired result follows directly from Theorem 8.5.5 of \citet{Puterman1994-dq}.
+More specifically, we have that: